dfinity/portal/docs/references/ledger.md

                                22 . len(encoded_fee) . encoded_fee
         in 1a . len(encoded_transfer) . encoded_transfer

-### Burning and minting Tokens {#_burning_and_minting_tokens}
+### Burning and minting tokens {#_burning_and_minting_tokens}

 Typical transfers move ICP from one account to another.
 An important exception is when either the source or the destination of a transfer is the special `minting_account_id`.

 #### Burning tokens {#_burning_tokens}

-The effect of a transfer to the minting account is that the tokens are simply removed from the source account and not deposited anywhere; the tokens are burned.
+The effect of a transfer to the minting account is that the tokens are simply removed from the source account and not deposited anywhere; the tokens are **burned**.
 Burn transactions are recorded on the ledger as `(Burn(from,amount))`, where `from` is the account from which the tokens are burned.
 The transaction fee for a burn transfer is 0 (so, this must by the fee explicitly specified in the call), but the amount of tokens to be burned must exceed the `standard_fee` for transfers.

 #### Minting tokens {#_minting_tokens}

 The effect of a transfer from the `minting_account_id` account is that tokens are simply added to the destination account; the tokens are minted.
 When invoked, the transaction `(Mint(to,amount))` is added to the transaction ledger.
-Notice that the `minting_account_id` is controlled by the Governance canister which makes minting tokens a privileged operation only available to this canister.
+Notice that the `minting_account_id` is controlled by the governance canister which makes minting tokens a privileged operation only available to this canister.

 ### Candid interface {#_candid_interface}